cicada-lang/lambda/README.md

 - Use [S-expression](https://github.com/cicada-lang/sexp) as overall syntax.
 - Implement call-by-need lazy evaluation.
-- Allow (mutual) recursive in top-level definitions.
+- Allow recursive in top-level definitions.
+  - No mutual recursion, a name must be defined before used.
 - A simple module system with only one API -- `(import)`.
   - It can import module from local file or remote URL.
 - Two simple testing statements `(assert-equal)` and `(assert-not-equal)`.